-Where an application under the Mixed Use Development Act 1993 (MUD Act) has been submitted to a Local Government prior to the commencement of the Body Corporate and Community Management Act 1997, the provisions the MUD Act may be used.
-Where such an application has not been made at the date of commencement of the Body Corporate and Community Management Act 1997, any development must take place under the provisions of the Land Title Act 1994 and, if applicable, the Body Corporate and Community Management Act 1997.
+Where an application under the Mixed Use Development Act 1993 (MUD Act) has been submitted to a Local Government prior to the commencement of the BCCM Act, the provisions the MUD Act may be used.
+Where such an application has not been made at the date of commencement of the BCCM Act, any development must take place under the provisions of the Land Title Act 1994 and, if applicable, BCCM Act.